See answer

 5 Tips for Managing Dark Circles

-Dark circles can be embarrassing and uncomfortable, but you will likely be able to address them at home.
-The following tips may help you reduce and prevent discoloration and puffiness around your eyes.
+Dark circles can be uncomfortable and frustrating, but you can likely manage them at home.
+The following tips may help reduce and prevent discoloration and puffiness around your eyes.

 1. Apply a Cold Compress

-When blood vessels dilate (widen), more blood flows through them.
-If this happens to blood vessels under your eyes, it can result in dark circles and puffiness.
-Fortunately, cold compresses can help.
-“I use a frozen eye pack in the morning, and it helps a ton,” shared one MyLupusTeam member.
+When blood vessels under your eyes dilate (widen), more blood flows through them.
+This can lead to dark circles and puffiness.
+A cold compress helps by constricting the blood vessels, which can reduce swelling and improve appearance.
+“I use a frozen eye pack in the morning, and it helps a ton,” one MyLupusTeam member shared.

-Cold compresses reduce under-eye shadows and puffiness by constricting (narrowing) the blood vessels.
-The good news is that you don’t need to buy a fancy eye mask.
+You don’t need a special eye mask.
 You can achieve the same effect using items around the house, such as:

 • A chilled spoon